SMaleck/unity-actor-system-rx/Documentation/ActorSystem.md

 For Example you could have a `HealthComponent` and then a `HealthBarPartialView`, which is displaying the a healthbar above the actors head in-game.
-The main ActorView`s role is to find and collect all the partial views on the prefab, so it is similar to the `Actor` class.
+The main ``ActorView``'s role is to find and collect all the partial views on the prefab, so it is similar to the `Actor` class.

 You have to create a `PartialControllerFactory`, which will create your concrete controllers for your partial views.
 This could be a simple switch based on type or you could do some naming convention rules based on the view name.